Montclair, New Jersey: Art institutions

 Montclair hosts many art institutions and theaters, and despite its relatively small size, has many art venues.
 It has its own art museum, the Montclair Art Museum, and several small galleries.

-Montclair also hosts one cinema, the Claridge Cinema on Bloomfield Avenue which shows different types of movies from documentaries to small scale indie films.
-The township hosted its first annual film festival in 2012 to provide a platform for filmmakers from New Jersey, the US and the world.
+Montclair also hosts one cinema, the Claridge Cinema on Bloomfield Avenue that shows different types of movies from documentaries to small-scale indie films.
+The township hosted its first annual film festival in 2012 to provide a platform for filmmakers from New Jersey, the US, and the world.

 Live theaters include The Montclair Operetta Company, the Wellmont Theater, Montclair State University's Kasser Theater, Montclair State University's theater in Life Hall, and the Studio Playhouse.
-On Bloomfield Avenue there is a public stage used for concerts and other events.
-Dotted around Montclair there are also many art galleries, though most are centered in the Bloomfield Avenue Downtown Area.
-Concerts are held at the [Wellmont Theater and at several churches and auditoriums sponsored by Outpost in the Burbs, a community-based organization.
-In 2017, The Montclair Orchestra was formed as a semi-professional orchestra, composed of both professionals and students from top colleges.
+On Bloomfield Avenue, there is a public stage used for concerts and other events.
+Dotted around Montclair there are also many art galleries, although most are centered in the Bloomfield Avenue Downtown Area.
+Concerts are held at the Wellmont Theater and at several churches and auditoriums sponsored by Outpost in the Burbs, a community-based organization.
+In 2017, The Montclair Orchestra was formed as a semi-professional orchestra, with professional musicians and students from top colleges.

-Montclair was the setting for some of the stories in the HBO television series The Sopranos, and many Montclair streets, locations and businesses were featured in the show, such as Bloomfield Avenue.
+Montclair was the setting for some of the stories in the HBO television series The Sopranos, and many Montclair streets, locations, and businesses were featured in the show, such as Bloomfield Avenue.

 Montclair Public Library is one of the oldest public libraries in New Jersey, with the largest collection of materials in northern New Jersey.
-Following the COVID-19 pandemic, Montclair City Council became increasing aggressive towards library funding, cutting funding to the minimum levels required by New Jersey law.
-Following a forensic audit, in which no irregularities were found, its Director, Peter Coyl, announced his departure.
+Following the COVID-19 pandemic, the Montclair city council cut library funding to the minimum levels required by New Jersey law.
+The library's director resigned following a forensic audit, in which no irregularities were found.

-Music history

-Herman Hupfeld, composer of the song "As Time Goes By", was born in Montclair, attended Montclair High School, and lived his life here.
-The song was voted No. 2 on the AFI's 100 Years...100 Songs special, commemorating the best songs in film, (only surpassed by "Over the Rainbow").
-In 1935, Hupfeld built his home at 259 Park Street in Upper Montclair with the royalties from his songs.
-After "As time goes By" was featured in the 1942 film "Casablanca" his financial position improved even more.
-He is buried in the Montclair Cemetery.
-The house is now owned by former Whole Theatre Director and civil celebrant Gerald Fierst.
-The top floor of the house has a grand living room space where soirees were held in the late 1930s attended by such luminaries as Bing Crosby and Mae West.